cstaubli/dotnet-sonarqube/README.md

-# dotnet-sonarqube
+# About
-dotnet sdk with sonarqube docker image
+Sonarqube needs java installed, dotnet sdk image is lacking java.
+This image is based on dotnet-sdk and has openjdk installed